FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 Finally, navigate to **Settings** and then **API Keys**.
 You should have an API key present, but feel free to create one.
 For this tutorial, we won't limit permissions, but you should for production use.
 Record that value for later.

-We won't cover this here, but you can create multiple applications and configure multi-tenant in FusionAuth, which would be useful if you wanted different levels of separation.
+We won't cover this here, but you can create multiple applications and configure multi-tenancy in FusionAuth, which would be useful if you wanted different levels of separation.

 And it's done.
 We can now start working on our initial Vue app.